-Currency risk arises from investment securities, investment in associates, other receivables, interest payable, accounts payable, due to/from related companies and cash and cash equivalents.
+Currency risk arises from other receivables, accounts payable, due to/from related companies and cash and cash equivalents.
 The company manages this risk by ensuring that the net exposure in foreign assets and liabilities is kept to an acceptable level by monitoring currency positions.